microsoft/essex-toolkit/packages/arquero/docs/arquero.api.md

     type: DataType;
 }

+// Warning: (ae-missing-release-tag) "columnType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function columnType(table: ColumnTable, column: string): DataType;

+// Warning: (ae-missing-release-tag) "columnTypes" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function columnTypes(table: ColumnTable, columns?: string[]): Record<string, DataType>;

 // Warning: (ae-missing-release-tag) "container" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)